srforever/giro3d/GOVERNANCE.md

 ## Contribution process

 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
 For instance, a contributor might be active on the project communication channel and issue tracker, or might supply patches.
-The various ways of contributing are described in more detail in a separate document.
+The various ways of contributing are described in more detail in [CONTRIBUTING.md](./CONTRIBUTING.md).

 The developer communication channel is the most appropriate place for a contributor to ask for help when making their first contribution.